 It is your responsibility to contact “Pladsanvisningen” at the municipality to sign your child up for a place at a daycare centre, kindergarten or school.
 If the Municipality is unable to give you a place immediately, your child's name will be put on a waiting list.
-The earlier you sign up your child's name, the greater your chance of finding a place when you need it, but you cannot register before the child has received his or her CPR number.
+The earlier you sign up your child's name, the greater your chance of finding a place when you need it, but you cannot register before your child has received his or hers CPR number.

-Please note that you can only sign up your child digitally - to log in you need a NemID.
+Please note that you can only sign up your child digitally - to log in you need a NemID/MitID.
 You also have to live in the Municipality of Frederiksberg to sign up your child.
 You can read more about how to do this below.

 When working in Denmark, families with children are eligible for receiving child benefits.
 If your child does not live in Denmark, you have to apply for the benefit yourself.